luckylinux/networking-config/README.md

 The approach used here is something that allows both Centralized Configuration Management and Manual/Local Configuration and Overrides, in case e.g. where your Configuration Management System is not working reliably.

+You can also choose different Approaches (e.g. 1 Systemd Service per each Route or Address) etc.

 # Setup
 Clone Repository:
 ```